graymeta/terraform-aws-irisanywhere/README.md

 * Access to GrayMeta Iris Admin and Iris Anywhere AMI's - Contact support@graymeta.com.
 * Iris Anywhere license provided by Graymeta - Contact support@graymeta.com.
 * Certificates created or imported in AWS Certificate Manager.
-* Terraform 12, 13 & 14 compatible.
+* Terraform 1.8.x compatible.
-* `version` - Current version is `v0.0.29`.
+* `version` - Current Iris Anywhere terraform module version is `v0.0.32`.
 Note moddule version requires Iris Anywhere AMI access.
 * No AWS Root user security context should be used in the deployment of any/all Iris Anywhere services.
 Please follow the policy of least privilege for all access granted as part of the deployment.
 ***